 The research found that 80 percent of the gender pay gap was “unexplained”.
 The Ministry for Women defines the unexplained portion of the gap as “unconscious and conscious bias, and differences in behaviours and choices between men and women”.

-The research could not test for the effect of undervaluation of female-dominated occupations which can derive from historical or current gender discrimination.
+This particular research could not test for the effect of undervaluation of female-dominated occupations which can derive from historical or current gender discrimination.

 A recent report Effect of motherhood on pay found there was a 17 percent pay gap between what mothers and fathers earn in the workforce.
 The report shows that pay gaps between mothers and fathers are only one contributor to the overall national gender pay gap.